mohitb117/Stonks/app/artifacts_from_mohit/UseCases.md

    ⛔️ NOT COVERED (out of time)

 2. Network Available Conditions
     a.
-Loading Search Results from OMDB API
+Loading Search Results from STONKS API
         ✅ COVERED
     b.
 Show Cached Search Results which were marked favourite by the user ✅ COVERED